fluree/docs.flur.ee/src/content/0.15.0/docs/start/basic_schema.md

 ### Adding Predicates

-Schema predicates are similar to relational database columns.
+Schema predicates are similar to relational ledger columns.
 More information about predicates can be found in the [Predicates](/docs/schema/predicates) section.
 For now, we recommend you adding this basic schema and walking through the documentation section-by-section without concerning yourself too much with the syntax.

 The below transaction creates the following predicates: